-Several companies control the major share of the traditional gastrointestinal endoscopy market worldwide - Olympus, Hoya, Fujinon and Boston Scientific.
+Several companies control the major share of the traditional gastrointestinal endoscopy market worldwide-Olympus, Hoya, Fujinon and Boston Scientific.
 These companies have marketed and sold flexible endoscopic equipment for many years; they have substantial financial resources, an established reputation and worldwide distribution channels for medical instruments to gastroenterologists.
-There are R&D efforts by both these companies and others, to develop and bring to market imaging capsules or other minimally invasive imaging techniques endoscopy market.
-It specializes in major capital equipment sales to hospitals.
-These sales are characterized by long sale cycles, big and complicated contracts, high financial value, and little, if any, repeated sales of consumables.
-Olympus has been marketing and selling a capsule endoscopy system for the small bowel, Endo Capsule endoscope, in Europe and Australia since October 2005.
-In September 2007, it received FDA clearance to market its capsule endoscopy system in the US.
-Olympus is also seeking regulatory clearance to market its capsule endoscopy system in Japan.
-Olympus's pills are some times priced below Given's pills, however their system requires longer reading time by the physician.
+There are R&D efforts by these companies and others, to develop and bring to market imaging capsules or other minimally invasive imaging techniques.